kosmonautdnb/WatSDL/README.md

 OpenTyrian is compiling and running with it already.

-OpenTyrian source code and compile instructions are in tyrian.zip
+OpenTyrian source code and compile instructions are in tyrian.zip.

+It's also running with Watcom C++ 11 (the one before OpenWatcom).